ionic-team/ionic-portals/website/docs/for-react-native/how-to/using-the-portals-plugin.md

 console.log(initialContext?.value?.ic_example);
 ```

 Initial context is useful when using a Single Page Application (SPA) across multiple Portals in your application.
 The route to a specific section of the SPA can be passed in as initial context data.
 Your web application can then use it to load that section directly without need for a redirect.
-[Check out our how-to guide](./multiple-portals-single-web-app).

 ## Communicating via Pub/Sub